chbatey/java-async-talk/README.md

 ### Demo

-* Show the BasicService file and reference back to discussing it
-* Show the two service files we will be able to implement by the time we're done: Sync and Async TV service
+* Show the synchronous tv service and show the async service we need to implement by the end
 * Show the synchronous test for UserService, ChannelsService and PermissionsService
 * Explain that all calls are delayed by 500 milliseconds to handle delay
 * Explain that all methods are implemented synchronously, Future, ListenableFuture and CompletableFuture